Updated December 2021

 Firmware is stored on the Read-Only Memory (ROM) of the device, which holds data permanently, even when the device is switched off.

-To operate properly, and do all the latest things that your TV box should be able to do, you need the most up-to-date firmware.
+To operate properly, and do all the latest things that your TV box should be able to do, you need the most up-to-date firmware version.

 Updating your firmware may allow your TV box to do new things that the manufacturer has developed, without you actually having to update your hardware.